edbizarro/dotfiles/README.md

     Arch:     pacman -S stow

-Then simply use stow to install the dotfiles you want to use:
+Then simply use stow to install the dotfiles you want to use Ex:

+      stow ssh

+Or to install all my dotfiles config:

     cd ~/.dotfiles && \
       stow i3 && \